 Advance Directives help you express how you want to be treated if you are seriously ill and unable to speak for yourself.
 Advance Directives give clear direction to your loved ones and your clinical care team regarding medical treatment you want or do not want to have.
 An Advance Directive is a gift to you and your family.
 It allows you to maintain control over how you are treated and ensures that you experience the type of care and the type of death that you desire.

 By completing an Advance Directive you empower your loved one to act on your behalf and ensure that they will make decisions about continuing or discontinuing treatment that upholds and respects your specific wishes for treatment.

-1. A Health Care Proxy: A Health Care Proxy is a document that lets you name someone to make decisions about your medical care, including decisions about life support.
+1. A Health Care Proxy: Is a document that lets you name someone to make decisions about your medical care, including decisions about life support.
 By completing a Health Care Proxy Form you are appointing someone to speak for you anytime you are unable to make your own medical decisions, not only at the end of life.

 2. Living Will: Is a document that lets you state your wishes about medical care in the event that you develop an irreversible condition that prevents you from making your own medical decisions.
 The Living Will becomes effective if you become terminally ill, permanently unconscious or minimally conscious due to brain damage and will never regain the ability to make decisions.
 In a living will, you identify clearly the healthcare treatment you want or do not want.

 Completing both documents helps to ensure that you receive the medical care you desire.
 However, you should continue to have ongoing discussions with your spokesperson to assure that person knows your values and wishes and can speak on your behalf regardless of what your circumstances may be.